 Gastric Leak along Staple Line

 The gastric leak is one of the most severe and dreaded complications of the laparoscopic gastric sleeve.
 It occurs in up to 5% of patients following LSG (Sarkhosh, Birch, Sharma, & Karmali, 2013).
 In a retrospective study of patients who underwent LSG, an incidence of 5.6% was found (Frezza, Reddy, Gee, & Wachtel, 2008).
-It is early when it occurs within the first three days of after surgery and late if it occurs after the 8th-day post-surgery.
+It is early when it occurs within the first three days of after surgery and late if it happens after the 8th-day post-surgery.

 However, recent research has found that gastric leaks have dramatically been reduced to less than 3%.